FSFTN/Wiki-Help/README.md

 Wiki-Help
 ==========

-The documents help in Wiki Sessions and Gender Gap activities in Wiki
+The documents which help in Wiki Sessions and Gender Gap activities in Wiki